monk-io/docs/_mkdocs/docs/monk-in-10.md

 !!! note

     **It's alright if you want to skip cluster creation for now.** You can run things locally and create a cluster later.
 You can still follow this guide but remember that stuff will happen on your machine and not in the cloud.
-To skip ahead, head to [Running templates locally](guides/running-templates.md).
+To skip ahead, head to [Running Kits locally](guides/running-Kits.md).

 To create a new cluster: